Forum for Democracy: Middle East

-Immigration and European Union
+European Union

 The party states that it supports protecting European civilization and wants free trade between European nations and the world but is opposed to the European Union (EU) and the Eurozone.
 The party calls for an immediate end to EU enlargement and for the Netherlands to use every veto possible to prevent the EU from becoming a federal superstate.
 It also supports referendums and Dutch withdrawal from the Eurozone and the Schengen Agreement.
 FvD also wants a renegotiation of Dutch membership of the EU followed by a binding referendum on EU membership and an "intelligent exit" (Nexit) from the EU if it cannot be reformed and terms cannot be met.

-The FvD also adopts a nationalist viewpoint in which the Dutch culture should be protected.
-The party is in favor of reinstating border controls and ending what it perceives as mass immigration.
-It also campaigns against unchecked immigration, says it would introduce a Dutch Values Protection Act.
-The party supports freedom of religion and calls for equal treatment of all citizens regardless of gender, race or sexual orientation, but is also against any further influence of Islamic culture on Dutch society, supports a crackdown on forced or child marriages and wants to ban Islamic face veils and other face coverings.
-The FvD also opposes foreign funding of Islamic schools and institutions, and argues that all schools in the Netherlands should subscribe to "Judeo-Christian values."
-FvD also states that immigrants who do not wish to integrate should be offered incentives to return to their native country and that whenever possible asylum seekers should be processed off Dutch soil.